sake92/fp4noobs/README.md

 Where it gets challenging is the maths(category theory) terminology and advanced types (higher kinded types).
 This repo tries to simplify that learning path.
-It tries to introduce minimal syntax and some examples of usage for each concept.
+It introduces minimal syntax and some examples of usage for each concept.
+We don't bother with *laws* here, we just consider the intuition and usage.

-Each of these is using [typeclass pattern](https://docs.scala-lang.org/scala3/book/ca-type-classes.html) which you need to know already.
+Each of these concepts is using the [typeclass pattern](https://docs.scala-lang.org/scala3/book/ca-type-classes.html) which you need to know already.

 Order of reading:
 1. [semigroup](https://github.com/sake92/fp4noobs/tree/main/fp/src/main/scala/fp/semigroup)